 Seniors have more resources to devote to travel, yet may also have health concerns that come with aging and could limit travel.
 Thus, one of the most important questions to consider in the senior travel market is whether anyone in the traveling party has special needs.

-“Agents have to be cognizant of the fact that the body is a machine,” Smith said, “and the longer you own a machine, the more likely it is to break down.”
+“advisors have to be cognizant of the fact that the body is a machine,” Smith said, “and the longer you own a machine, the more likely it is to break down.”
 As the body ages, it becomes increasingly prone to disabilities.
 Seniors may need mobility aids, oxygen or other equipment in order to overcome limitations and travel comfortably.

 Special Needs Group/Special Needs at Sea is dedicated to fulfilling special needs requirements for those wanting to travel.
-It provides a Certified Accessible Travel Advocate program that trains travel agents on addressing the needs of slow walkers and disabled travelers; it also provides rental equipment delivered directly to the cruise stateroom, hotel, resort, theme park or convention center.
+It provides a Certified Accessible Travel Advocate program that trains travel advisors on addressing the needs of slow walkers and disabled travelers; it also provides rental equipment delivered directly to the cruise stateroom, hotel, resort, theme park or convention center.

 An additional consideration involves evaluating the accessibility of the markets in travel destinations.
 Not all countries have an act similar to the American with Disabilities Act passed by the United States to accommodate citizens with special needs by providing handicap accessible ramps, public restrooms, parking and more.
-Because not all markets cater to special needs, agents should plan accordingly.
+Because not all markets cater to special needs, advisors should plan accordingly.

 “I make sure to be in touch with the supplier to let them know of any specific details,” said Deb Fogarty, Be Well Travel, LLC.
 “I recently had a couple sail to Alaska and the wife has Alzheimer’s, so I contacted the cruise line to let them know to be aware of it.”